 That audacious sense of achievement is something that pervades Egyptian startups as they gain a prominent profile in Africa’s tech landscape.
 Despite a government crackdown on civil liberties and independent websites, a militant insurgency in parts of the country, deadly terrorist attacks, and a dramatic fall in tourism, Egypt’s nascent tech scene remains a bright spot for the country.
 And after years of being scared off by political turmoil, investors are making a comeback with fundraising for Egyptian startups jumping 105% in 2016 alone.

-“One of the biggest wins for the revolution is that it made a lot of people believe in themselves.”
 The availability of a large market of almost 100 million people, a young and tech-savvy populace, rising internet penetration, and the ubiquity of inefficiencies in the public sector have coalesced to boost this technological transformation.
 It has also enabled an environment where many can access employment opportunities in the digital sector, influence or alter social and family dynamics and build better futures.